cbirdlab/dDocentHPC/readme.txt

 dDocentHPC.bash [function] [config file]   -   a wrapper script to process GBS and RAD data

-dDocentHPC.bash is a hard fork of Dr. Jon Puritz's dDocent wrapper bash script (ddocent.com).  dDocentHPC is designed to be run without interaction and functions more like a typical unix/linux command line program.
+dDocentHPC.bash is a hard fork of Dr. Jon Puritz's dDocent wrapper bash script (ddocent.com).  dDocentHPC is designed to be run without interaction and functions more like a typical unix/linux commandline program.
 Settings are defined in a config file and then dDocentHPC is run from the commandline.  dDocentHPC also includes updated algorithms to take advantage of parallel processing.
 The resulting vcf files can be filtered with fltrVCF, a separate script.